 The restoration of our Christian heritage.

 For a thousand years, from AD37-45 to AD1054-66, the people living in the British Isles and western Europe believed and worshipped God as an integral part of the undivided Orthodox Catholic Church.
 That Church was governed world wide by five Patriarchs, those of Constantinople (the Ecumenical Patriarch), Rome, Jerusalem, Antioch and Alexandria.
-The Church in the British Isles was a local expression of the common Orthodox Christian Faith held throughout the world.
+The Church in the British Isles was a Local Church as was twice legislated by the Witenegemot (parliament) in the AD 700s, having at its head the Metropolitan Archbishop of Canterbury who was connected to the Patriarchs and was an expression of the common Orthodox Christian Faith held together with the other Local Churches throughout the world.
 The great saints of the British Isles such as Saint Aidan, Saint David, Saint Patrick, Saint Alban, Saint Chad, Saint Cuthbert, Saint Boniface, Saint Dunstan etc., were all members of that Orthodox Catholic Church in the British Isles which continued for a thousand years.